WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-05-03-hbase-thrift-csharp-session-management.md

-Assuming that you have taken steps to properly design your row keys and your access patterns are sufficiently random to avoid disk hot spots, you can increase the bandwidth of the cluster by making requests to multiple thrift servers concurrently. <div>
+Assuming that you have taken steps to properly design your row keys and your access patterns are sufficiently random to avoid disk hot spots, you can increase the bandwidth of the cluster by making requests to multiple thrift servers concurrently.

-<div>In our design we will need a connection object with an interface that can
-hold the connection details for each of the thrift servers.
+In our design we will need a connection object with an interface that can hold the connection details for each of the thrift servers.
 For now I simply pull that information out of hard coded values in the web.config for the API.
 Obviously, the "right" way to do this, is to query another system that can